586 total views, 3 views today

 Binge-watching can be a form of addiction

 Have you ever wondered why you feel good after watching episode after episode of your favourite series?
 According to Dr Renee Carr, a clinical psychologist, says it’s due to the chemicals being released in our brain.
+This can be experienced when you watch films on soap 2 day.

 ‘When engaged in an activity that’s enjoyable such as binge-watching, your brain produces dopamine,’ she explains.
 ‘This chemical gives the body a natural, internal reward of pleasure that reinforces continued engagement in that activity.
 It is the brain’s signal that communicates to the body, ‘This feels good.
 You should keep doing this!’
 When binge-watching your favourite show, your brain is continually producing dopamine, and your body experiences a drug-like high.
 You experience a pseudo-addiction to the show because you develop cravings for dopamine.’